NicholasStern/final_project/README.md

 ```

 After the code finishes running, you should be able to see a newly created '.csv' file, in the 'results' folder, that summarizes the performance of four agents.
 You also create a histogram graph in the 'images' folder.

+## Also in the repo

+You can also find a few jupyter notebooks in the top level of the repo responsible for
+creating some of the exploratory visuals for data cleaning, price prediction, and hyperparameter tuning.